RahulChaudhari53/Quickstock-React/README.md

 * **Advanced notification system:** Implement comprehensive notifications for stock alerts, order updates, and more.
 * **Advanced analytics:** Provide deeper insights into sales trends, inventory performance, and user activity.
 * **UI Enhancement:** Ongoing improvements to the user interface for better aesthetics and usability.
-* ...
-(Add any other specific planned features here)

 ---